jszeman/chsm/doc/ch1_anatomy_of_a_state_machine/sm.md

 A function call can be used as a state title to redirect transitions targeting that state.
 The function should return a value that acts as the state name in the generated code.

 This feature was initially developed to implement *history* functionality.
 When a transition targets a history state, the end state becomes the last active state within the parent of that history state.
-For example, in our setup, the **exit** event handler of **s** saves the current state to an internal variable, and the `s_history()` function returns this variable, effectively redirecting the transition to the last active state."
+For example, in our setup, the **exit** event handler of **s** saves the current state to an internal variable, and the `s_history()` function returns this variable, effectively redirecting the transition to the last active state.

 This approach allows you to implement history functionality only when needed, without adding unnecessary complexity to the state machine framework.